 Social psychology research informs us that in-group members negatively evaluate members of out-groups.
 Additionally, there is an out-group homogeneity effect.
-That is, we tend to think of those unlike us as being all the same, even though we know that members of our own group are different from one another.
+That is, we tend to think of those unlike us as being all the same, even though we know that most people and members of our group are different from one another.

 The Non-Negotiability of Values

-Generally, conflicts end because the parties compromise or negotiate a resolution all can tolerate.
-That is a straightforward task when the issue is how much value each party should claim from a fixed amount, or when different priorities allow trade-offs and integrative solutions
+Generally, conflicts end because the parties involved compromise or negotiate a conflict resolution all can tolerate.
+Negotiation is a straightforward task when the issue is how much value each party should claim from a fixed amount, or when different priorities allow trade-offs and integrative solutions

-Value conflicts are extremely emotional and sometimes violent.
-Participants sometimes violate their own values, claiming that the act was justified by the actions of the opponent.
+A value conflict is extremely emotional and sometimes violent.
+Participants sometimes violate their values, claiming that the act was justified by the actions of the opponent.
 In this way, the murder of abortion providers has been rationalized as the only way to save the lives of unborn babies that otherwise would have been lost to legal abortion.

 Why Value Conflicts Might be Intractable

-Because they concern our most important principles, moral or value conflicts are often very difficult to resolve, long-lasting, destructive, and consist of a number of clashes over time.
+Because they concern our most important principles, a moral or a value conflict is often very difficult to resolve, long-lasting, destructive, and consists of several clashes over time.
 (Disputes with these characteristics are sometimes called “intractable”).
-Value conflicts often are considered intractable for a number of reasons.
+Such or potential value conflicts often are considered intractable for several reasons.
 For example, the difference in which concepts are deemed important and how ideas are stated means that those caught in such conflict experience great difficulty in describing the underlying issues in shared terms.
 This makes it hard to understand one another.

 Because they are arguing from different moral positions, they disagree about the significance of apparent issues.
 Someone who believes life begins at conception may be completely mystified by a debate over personhood.
 Disagreement about what issues matter makes negotiation or compromise extremely difficult.